 The castle is situated close to the confluence of the Tsukigawa and the Tokigawa River, a large tributary of the Arakawa River.
 Its location was of strategic and commercial importance, not only because goods were transported on the river, but also due to its vicinity to the Kamakura Kaidō (鎌倉街道), a meshwork of roads connecting the capital Kamakura to various locations in the Kantō region.

 Later, the castle played a role in the Chōkyō Revolt (長享の乱, 1487-1505), a conflict between the Yamauchi Uesugi clan, who held the office of kantō kanrei (shogunal deputies), and the Ogigayatsu Uesugi clan.
-It is assumed that Sugaya Castle was used by the Hōjō clan after they had driven out Uesugi Kenshin from the region.
+It is assumed that the Hōjō clan used Sugaya Castle after they had driven out Uesugi Kenshin from the region.

 The castle lies on a terrace overlooking the Tokigawa River on its southern side.